 Q. Why doesn't Ruthe talk like modern teens?

 Because she never was a modern teen, she's unique, partly because of her Mennonite upbringing and partly because she has not socialized in the usual teen scene much on account of her home situation.

 Q. This book doesn't follow the conventions of other novels.
 How come?

 Isn't that refreshing?
 This book is for those who are tired of being in a rut.
 I tried NOT to be shallow and one dimensional.

 Q. There are too many characters - What if I can't follow or remember all of them?

 Unless you have threats hanging over you - take your time.
-This is not TV, so you can
+This is not TV or a movie,, so you

 Q. Tell us about your family and background.

 I was born into an poor, evangelical Mennonite family on the Saskatchewan prairie, near Hague, which is a half-hour drive north of Saskatoon.
 I'm the oldest with two brothers and two sisters after me.
 My mother was gored by a cow before I started school, so she was sickly all the rest of her life, in and out of hospitals.
 I had to be grown up and care for my siblings from early on.
 My two brothers and one sister married, and gave me four nieces and two nephews.
 Four of the nieces/nephews have had babies, making me a Great-Aunt!

 Twenty-one years ago, I came home to look after my aged parents, depending on God to meet my financial needs, while I used my free time to write.